 Nutritional supplement use has been around since the early 20th Century.

-Arguably taking 'supplements' or aids to increase performance have been around 500 B.C from what research tells us.
+Arguably taking 'supplements' or aids to increase performance have been around 500 B.C from what the research tells us.

 When and what was the turning point?